 Additional projects of the company are:

-A stablecoin created by Coinbase together with Circle.
+A stablecoin created together with Circle.
 Created to be a crypto with a stable price, equated to the US dollar, but virtual.

 In this wallet, private keys are kept only on your device and not centrally in a broker like Coinbase.

 A debit card that allows you to spend your cryptocurrency funds on the extensive Visa network.
 No annual fees, and with the ability to give you cashback up to 4% of what you spend.
 The card is coming soon and will be available for now in some countries in Europe, UK and USA.

 Finally, we have the very important Coinbase Pro, which is a cryptocurrency trading platform.
 We will cover it in more detail in the point below.

 Coinbase and Coinbase Pro

 When Coinbase is mentioned, the term Coinbase Pro immediately comes up and sometimes there is a lot of confusion about one and the other.
 Which one should I use?
 Are they part of the same company?

 Yes, Coinbase Pro is part of the same company and is an app attached to Coinbase itself.